Video Codec in Matlab project help.

 A file format is a typical container that has different file formats.
 Inside the container, it is possible to find files that have been compressed by a specific codec.
 Normally, a container can contain a video, audio codecs, and in some cases, other files like chapters and subtitles.
 The common examples of video formats are MP4, MKV, MOV, and AVI.
 Common examples of video codecs are HEVC, XVID, H.264, and MPEG codecs.

-Matlab is a programing language, initially developed by Mathworks for numerical computations.
+Matlab is a programming language, initially developed by Mathworks for numerical computations.
 It has advanced, and now it can perform matrix computations, develop the various plots, implement algorithms, and interface with other programs.
 Matlab provides you with everything you need for analysis.
 Matlab enables you to load a video in its platform and decode or encode it.
 The Matlab functions that you can use for this process are VideoReader and VideoWriter.

 Assignments, at times, are challenging.
 In this case, it is sometimes wise to seek help from experts.
-Matlab assignment experts is there to help students out who are stranded with their assignments.
+Matlab assignment experts are there to help students out who are stranded with their assignments.
 We have a team of video codec experts who you can trust for your video codec assignment help.
 They have attained the highest academic qualifications from reputable universities around the world.
 You can contact us for video codec in Matlab homework help via the email-Id [email protected]